pichim/Mini_Segway/README.md

 ```

 Organise:
-- Summarice all the stuff i bought
+- Summarise all the stuff i bought

 ## Links